Djibouti's President Guelleh wins fifth term with 97% of votes

 “Allegations of ballot-box stuffing are absolutely false, the gentleman who raises them didn’t even vote and in doing so attacked our democracy,” Mohamed told Reuters over the phone.

-Farah did not respond to a request for comment on whether he voted.
+Farah told Reuters in a text message he abstained from voting as he had been victimized from the beginning of his campaign until election day.

-The Horn of Africa country, with a population of less than 1 million, is relatively stable, especially compared with its regional neigbours Somalia, Ethiopia and Eritrea.
+The Horn of Africa country, with a population of less than 1 million, is relatively stable, especially compared with its regional neighbours Somalia, Ethiopia and Eritrea.

 It hosts U.S., Chinese, and French military bases and is located along one of the world’s busiest trade routes, the Gulf of Aden, making it a strategic post.